yitianhao/UWCSE451_OSLabs/lab/lab4.md

 the flags to be dirty by `b->flags |= B_DIRTY`.
 Once this is done, it will remain in the cache until the flags are updated to not be dirty (Like, say at the end of `commit_tx()`)?
 +Or extend the same inode file?
 Or try to create new files at the same time?...
 +Use `locki(ip)` and `unlocki(ip)` when appropriate.

 Testing for crash-safety is a bit complex.
 In your file system, there is a test file called `user/lab4test_c.c`.
 The test code calls a helper system call `crashn` which causes the system to reboot the OS after `n` disk operations.
 The test attempts to create a file for different values of `n`.

-#### Question #8
+#### Question #2
-File delete is not a required feature in lab4.
+Implementing file deletion to work with journaling is not a required feature in lab4.
 Describe how you can implement it in a crash-safe manner even if the file spans multiple blocks.

 ### Exercise
 Build a crash-safe file system.
 Run `python2 crash_safety_test.py`.
 It should